Southern Halo: Racing career

 Southern Halo proved to be more successful racing in America.
 Although he recorded no major wins, he placed in several stakes races including the G1 Swaps Stakes, the G1 Super Derby, and the G2 Silver Screen Handicap.
 He was rated at 115 pounds in the Daily Racing Form Free Handicap for three-year-olds in 1986, 11 pounds below the high-weighted Snow Chief.

 Stud career

 Southern Halo was retired to stud in Argentina, where he became one of the most successful stallions in the history of South American thoroughbred racing.
 Among his best progeny is the American Grade I winner and very successful sire More Than Ready.
 He also sired American Grade I winner Miss Linda, Argentinian Horse of the Year Team, Argentinian champion older horse and miler El Compinche, Argentinian Mare of the Year Pryka, and Canadian champion Edenwold.
-He sired 173 stakes winners (8.9%) from 1829 named foals.Died on November 19, 2009 in his paddock at the Haras La Quebrada near Buenos Aires.
+He sired 173 stakes winners (8.9%) from 1829 named foals.
+He died on November 19, 2009, in his paddock at the Haras La Quebrada near Buenos Aires.